OAuth 2.0 と Microsoft Azure の統合の詳細な設定手順

 18. Choose a description and expiration date

-19. Take note of the Value generated, this "Value" will be used as the "Client secret" at Jira.
+19. Copy the Value generated, as this "Value" will be used as the "Client secret" in Jira to complete the configuration.

 Known errors: